-Easy Tortellini Spinach Soup
+Easy Tomato, Tortellini Soup with Spinach Recipe

 In about 20 minutes it’s ready to eat.